typegoose/typegoose/github-page/_docs/virtuals.md

 ---
-title: "Virtuals"
+title: 'Virtuals'
 ---

 ## get & set

-Mongoose gives developers the option to create [virtual properties](http://mongoosejs.com/docs/api.html#schema_Schema-virtual).
-This means that actual database read/write will not occur these are just 'calculated properties'.
+Mongoose offers developers the option to create [virtual properties](http://mongoosejs.com/docs/api.html#schema_Schema-virtual).
+This means that actual database read/write will not occur.
+These are just 'calculated properties'.
 A virtual property can have a setter and a getter.
 TypeScript also has a similar feature which Typegoose uses for virtual property definitions (using the `prop` decorator).

-*Please do not confuse this "get & set" with [`@prop`'s get & set]({{ site.baseurl }}{% link _docs/decorators/prop.md %}#get--set)*
+_Please do not confuse this "get & set" with [`@prop`'s get & set]({{ site.baseurl }}{% link _docs/decorators/prop.md %}#get--set)_

-**Please know that no decorator can be used for the getter's & setter's!** *(Mongoose doesn't allow setting options for virtuals)*
+**Please know that no decorator can be used for the getter's & setter's!** _(Mongoose doesn't allow setting options for virtuals)_

 Example: